Skip to content

 Creating Your First Workflow

-1. Open Workflows in the sidebar and click New Workflow.
+1. Click the ⚙ gear icon next to Workflows in the sidebar, then click New Workflow.

 2. Give it a name (e.g. user/daily-digest) and pick a mode — Background or Chat.